 c.
 And the King of glory shall come in: The idea is plain; it is assumed that when God is welcomed with open gates and doors, He is pleased to come in.
 The King of glory will meet with His people when approached correctly and the doors are opened unto Him.

 i.
-The idea that the doors or gates might be opened unto God, yet He would not come unto man isn’t even considered.
+The idea that the doors or gates might be opened unto God, but He would not come unto man, isn’t even considered.
 When we draw near to Him, He draws near to us (James 4:8).

 iv.
 “Surely, if there were doors and gates that needed to be lifted up before Christ could enter into heaven, much more are there doors and gates that must be opened to receive him into our hearts.”
 (Spurgeon)

 v.
 “We must have the King of Glory within.
 To have Him without, even though He be on the Throne, will not avail.”
 (Meyer)

 c.
 Who is the King of glory?
 The Lord strong and mighty: Perhaps with a touch of amazement, David notes that the same God who responds to man’s welcome is still the King of glory; He is mighty in battle.
 His openness to man doesn’t diminish His glory or might.